How to Choose a Good Blog Name (11 Practical Tips)

 There can be various reasons why a blog name may need to be changed down the track.
 Perhaps the name doesn’t reflect the niche well enough.
 Or maybe the name is a bit awkward, or too long and complicated for people to remember.

+Below are 11 tips to help you be creative and find a good blog name for your very own corner of the Internet.
 These tips assume that you have already decided on the niche of your new blog.
 All you need now is that perfect name!

 1. Don’t Rush